MicrosoftDocs/win32/desktop-src/direct3dhlsl/sm5-object-texture2d-gathergreen.md

 ---
 title: Texture2D::GatherGreen(S,float,int) function
-description: For four texel values that would be used in a bi-linear filtering operation, returns a comparison of their green component against a compare value. ms.assetid: 97e1fb52-75f4-4e73-93f1-98b7a5925efc
+description: For four texel values that would be used in a bi-linear filtering operation, returns a comparison of their green component against a compare value. | Texture2D::GatherGreen(S,float,int) function ms.assetid: 97e1fb52-75f4-4e73-93f1-98b7a5925efc
 keywords:
 - GatherGreen function HLSL